rbwendt/bayesian-classifiers-talk/notes.md

 # Intro to Bayesian Classifiers

 Bayes' theorem is a way of determining the likelihood of an event A given that another event B has occurred.
-It's a way of making an educated guess without much information to go on.
+It's a way of making an educated guess, possibly without much information to go on.

 It's a way of going from knowing the likelihood of evidence, given a known outcome to knowing the likelihood of a known outcome